curityio/nginx_phantom_token_module/README.md

 NGINX module that introspects access tokens according to [RFC 7662](https://tools.ietf.org/html/rfc7662), producing a "phantom token" that can be forwarded to back-end APIs and Web services.
 Read more about the [Phantom Token approach](https://curity.io/resources/learn/phantom-token-pattern/).

 This module, when enabled, filters incoming requests, denying access to those which do *not* have a valid OAuth access token presented in an `Authorization` header.
 From this header, the access_token is extracted and introspected using the configured endpoint.
-Curity replies to this request according to the standard.
-For an active access token, the body of Curity's response contains the JWT that replaces the access token in the header of the request that is forwarded by NGINX to the back-end.
+The Curity Identity Server replies to this request according to the standard.
+For an active access token, the body of the Curity Identity Server's response contains the JWT that replaces the access token in the header of the request that is forwarded by NGINX to the back-end.
 If the token is not valid or absent, no request to the back-end is made and the caller is given a 401, unauthorized, error.
 This flow is shown in the following diagram:

 ![NGINX / Phantom Token flow](phantom-token-flow.svg "Overview of the Phantom Token flow")

 The initial calls by the app (web or native) are done using [OpenID Connect](http://openid.net/specs/openid-connect-core-1_0.html) (OIDC).
 The important part is that the token that is issued is an opaque access token.
 It is a GUID or UUID or a few handfuls of random bytes; there is no identity-related data in this token.
 It is a _phantom_ of the actual user data, hence the name -- _phantom token_.
 The app presents the token to the NGINX gateway according to the _Bearer Token Usage_ specficiation (i.e., [RFC 6750](https://tools.ietf.org/html/rfc6750)).
 This standard says that the app should send the phantom token in the `Authorization` request header.

 Once the NGINX server receives the access token, this module will kick in.
-Using configuration like that below, this module will interrogate the request, find the token, and make a sideways call to Curity.
+Using configuration like that below, this module will interrogate the request, find the token, and make a sideways call to the Curity Identity Server.
 This web service request will be done using the _Token Introspection_ standard ([RFC 7662](https://tools.ietf.org/html/rfc7662)) with an `Accept` type of `application/jwt` (as defined in [RFC 7519](https://tools.ietf.org/html/rfc7519#section-10.3.1)).
-This will cause Curity to return not JSON but just a JWT.
+This will cause the Curity Identity Server to return not JSON but just a JWT.
 Then, the module will forward the JWT token to the back-end APIs and microservices.

-If the module is also configured to cache the results of the call to Curity (which it should be for production cases), the phantom token will be used as a cache key for the corresponding JWT token.
-This will elevate the need for subsequent calls to Curity for as long as Curity tells the NGINX module it may cache the JWT for.
+If the module is also configured to cache the results of the call to the Curity Identity Server (which it should be for production cases), the phantom token will be used as a cache key for the corresponding JWT token.
+This will eliminate the need for subsequent calls to the Curity Identity Server for as long as it tells the NGINX module it may cache the JWT for.

 The tl;dr is a very simple API gateway that is blazing fast, highly scalable, and without any bells and whistles to get in the way.
 All the code is here, so it's easy to change and use with other OAuth servers even!